-Foundations in Poland are governed by the Law on Foundations, which was enacted in 1984 and amended a number of times.
+Foundations in Poland are governed by the Law on Foundations, which was enacted in 1984 and amended several times.
 The law does not distinguish between grantmaking and operational foundations.
 In practice, most Polish foundations are operational, which means that they do not possess significant capital and must fundraise, and thus are often competing with associations for funds.